 Easy Cinnamon Twists are a great way to start your morning right.
 Brown sugar and cinnamon make these twists delicious and they freeze great!
 Much like a cinnamon roll, this breakfast recipe can be drizzled with frosting.
 Yum!

 Easy cinnamon twists are easy to make even if you don't have a bread machine.
 I used one for my original picture and post, but my trusty bread machine has since died.

 Well, as I was making the Butterhorns, I thought I would surprise my children with Breakfast Butterhorns.
 As I was making them, my baking mind couldn’t resist coming up with something new.
 Something deliciously new.
 Something ohh and ahh worthy.

 (I’m showing you my lack of rolling-out skills.
 I see perfect circle and squares in baking land and know that 94% of the time, mine will not be a perfect circle or square.

 After the dough was rolled out, I spread softened butter on top.
-I then put 1-2 Tablespoons cinnamon with 1/2 cup brown sugar.
+I then put 1-2 Tablespoons cinnamon with ½ cup brown sugar.
 Put on as little or as MUCH as you like.
 If I am being honest, I added a lot more than that.
 Ahem.
 Topping, please.

 I then folded the dough in half and cut the dough into strips.
 Each strip I twisted together.
-Place the strips on a greased cookie sheet and bake at 350* for 15 minutes or until lightly golden.
+Place the strips on a greased cookie sheet and bake at 350* for 20 minutes or until lightly golden.

 After they had cooled, I drizzled frosting on top.
 The frosting is a simple recipe of 1 cup powdered sugar, 1-2 tablespoons milk and 1 tsp vanilla.